 To use a jade roller, use the large end of the tool to massage the large areas of your complexion (cheeks, jawline, and forehead) using upward motions.
 Then, switch the tool around and use the smaller end to gently roll over smaller areas of the face, such as the under-eye area and the bridge of your nose.
 If you want to take things to the next level, store your jade roller in the fridge for a cooling, de-puffing effect that feels oh-so-good on tired skin.

-Also known as microneedling, according to the American Academy of Dermatology (AAD), the process of using a derma roller on the face involves puncturing the skin with tiny needles to create tiny wounds, which triggers the skin’s repair system and can help improve the appearance of everything from large pores to fine lines and wrinkles.
+Also known as microneedling, according to the American Academy of Dermatology, the process of using a derma roller on the face involves puncturing the skin with micro needles to create tiny wounds, which triggers the skin’s repair system and can help to improve the appearance of everything from large pores to fine lines and wrinkles.
 You may have noticed that at-home derma rollers have become trendy, but the AAD reveals that these at-home devices can be hard to clean and maintain, and the needles can dull pretty fast.
 So, if you want to try out derma rolling, it’s best to make an appointment with a professional.

 Professional dermatologists have been using light and laser treatments for years to treat common skin conditioners such as acne, rosacea, and aging skin, according to the AAD.
 But now, it’s 2019, and there are plenty of at-home devices that utilize the power of blue and red-light therapy to improve the appearance of skin.
 These devices are typically marketed toward acne treatment, and the AAD reports that it’s true that consumers using light therapy could see skin-clearing results.
 However, whether the at-home mask devices are as effective as in-office treatments is unclear.

 In simple terms, dermaplaning is a form of skin exfoliation that involves actually shaving the skin—but it’s not the same type of shaving you do elsewhere.
 The primary function of dermaplaning isn’t to remove hair, but rather, to help resurface the skin.
 According to Stanford Health Care, dermaplaning can be used to help address deep acne scars and uses a hand-held instrument called a dermatome.
-The dermatome looks similar to an electric razor but it evenly skims off the surface layers of skin.
+The dermatome looks similar to an electric razor, but it evenly skims off the surface layers of skin.

 Although there are plenty of at-home dermaplaning devices available for purchase, it’s probably best to start with a visit to a professional for this service.
 This is because doing it the wrong way or with the wrong type of tools (or tools that aren’t properly sterilized) can spread bacteria and irritate the skin.

 Want to treat yourself to a facial massage?
 Well, there’s a trendy tool for that.
 You may have seen this facial rolling device, which is silver and features two ball-shaped beads on one end.
 The device is meant to imitate the kneading manipulations of professional aestheticians.
 The overall goal, as with nearly all beauty devices, is to tighten and tone the skin.
-Indeed, according to research published by the National Institutes of Health, it has been shown that with long-term use of facial massage rollers skin blood flow is increased.
+Indeed, according to research published by the National Institutes of Health, it has been shown that with long-term use of facial massage rollers, skin blood flow is increased.
 These tools can also often be used on other parts of the body, such as the underarm, waist, and even thighs.
 Of course, as with any sort of beauty tool, you should follow the included directions.